 Property maintenance worker electrocuted in Cape Coral

-The victim, who remains unidentified, was pronounced dead at the scene at around noon on the 1000 block of Vendome Court, police said.
+Cape Coral police on Wednesday released a report on the incident, which said that the unidentified worker was pronounced dead at the scene.

-The victim was on a hydraulic lift and hit a wire with a metal handsaw, police said.
-The lift shorted out and was stuck until fire officials arrived.
+The worker was on a hydraulic lift and hit a wire with a metal handsaw, the report said.
+The lift shorted out and was stuck until fire officials arrived, the report said.

 |Writer: